 95% of cops said they would give a traffic ticket to the confrontational guy, but they’d let the “nice” guy go (Dutton, 2014).

 Albeit there is a time and place for almost anything in life, The Power Moves does not recommend these methods as your go-to behavior.

 These are low-power, small-timer manipulative behavior.
 And, most of all, appeasing others to get out of problems is a bad mindset.

 This is “scratching with the turkeys” type of behavior.
 And we want you to soar with the eagles here.

 8. As a Tool of Control, When No High-Power Options Are Available

 Yes, submission can also be a tool of control.

 Pleading, begging, guilt-tripping, pouting, crying… They are all submissive expressions that can work wonders to make people act the way the manipulator wants.

-Psychologists Friz Perls argued that in close relationships the submissive party often ends up controlling the most aggressive party.
+Psychologist Friz Perls argued that in close relationships the submissive party often ends up controlling the most aggressive party.